Atari Portfolio: Technology

 There is an expansion port on the right side of the Portfolio, that enables peripheral modules to be attached.

 A Memory Expander+ (HPC-104) RAM expansion unit is available.
 Each unit gives the Portfolio an additional 256 KB of RAM.
 It passes all signal lines through it, so another expansion module can be attached.
 Up to two can be joined together to increase the total system RAM to 640 KB, with the first one also providing memory card drive B:.

 A Smart Parallel Port (HPC-101) and Serial Port (HPC-102) interface are available, as well as a number of third party peripherals.
 One example is a modem expansion module that converts the Portfolio into a miniature computer terminal.
 The modem is powered from the Portfolio and comes with an acoustic coupler, as well as the option for a direct connection.

 The Portfolio can be connected to a PC for transferring files to and from the unit using the Smart Parallel Port expansion module (HPC-101), a standard parallel cable, and the (DOS based) File Transfer software.

+There are no LEDs associated with the keyboard.
+However, the Lock key may be used to trigger an overlay with various information including the current state of NUM, CAP, SCR keys.
+Those may be toggled by pushing Lock + Atari, Lock + Shift, and Lock + Fn.

 Credits for the development of the product can be found in an easter egg.
 Launch the Setup application.
 Set the language to English.
 Select Help, and from within a help screen press + ("Alt" plus "left square bracket").